radenko98/Photo-Move-Rename-Sort/README.md

 **2nd Script - Rename Files Script:   !!!!Choose which script do you want to run, you have 2 options!!!!**

-**Option 1: Renaming files according to creation date** This script (rename_files_by_creation_datetime) renames all files in E:\Photos based on their creation date and time.
+**Option 1: Renaming files according to their creation date**

+This script (rename_files_by_creation_datetime) renames all files in E:\Photos based on their creation date and time.
 It iterates through each file, retrieves its creation time, and renames the file using a format like 'YYYYMMDD_HHMMSS'.
 Duplicate names are handled by appending a counter to the filename if needed.
 After execution, all files in E:\Photos are renamed based on their creation date and time.

-**Option 2: Renaming files according to date taken** This script includes the get_date_taken function to extract the date taken from image metadata using the Pillow library.
+**Option 2: Renaming files according to date taken**

+To use this script, you need to first run a command in python console "pip install Pillow" Does the same thing like previous script, but renames files according to date taken.
+This script includes the get_date_taken function to extract the date taken from image metadata using the Pillow library.
 The rename_files_by_date_taken function then renames files based on this date taken information.

 **3rd Script - Organize Files Script:   !!!!Choose which script do you want to run, you have 2 options!!!!**